SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ![Screenshot from 2023-11-02 23-25-20](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/f27ecb72-5f90-4f6c-b095-650a91509d5f)

-* Prior to conducting gate-level simulation using the synthesized netlist, certain modifications are implemented in the synthesized netlist file.
+* Before conducting gate-level simulation using the synthesized netlist, certain modifications are implemented in the synthesized netlist file.
 * Before the synthesis stage, we had altered the instantiation names of the SRAM module to align them with the standard cells. sky130_sram_1kbyte_1rw1r_32x256_8_inst and sky130_sram_1kbyte_1rw1r_32x256_8_data, since the module definition is present in that file.

 ![Screenshot from 2023-11-03 00-24-58](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/5167042a-59e4-4303-92db-7a4c6247f8b5)